RayNjoroge/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task - 4 Script that lists environment variables.
 Task - 5 Script that lists all local variables and environment variables, and functions.
 Task - 6 Script that creates a new local variable.
+Task - 7 Script that creates a new global variable.